 You may already be infected with tuberculosis (TB; a serious lung infection) but not have any symptoms of the disease.
 In this case, taking baricitinib may make your infection more serious and cause you to develop symptoms.
 Your doctor will perform a skin test to see if you have an inactive TB infection before and during your treatment with baricitinib.
 If necessary, your doctor will give you medication to treat this infection before you start taking baricitinib.
 Tell your doctor if you have or have ever had TB, if you have lived in or visited a country where TB is common, or if you have been around someone who has TB.
 If you have any of the following symptoms of TB, or if you develop any of these symptoms during your treatment, call your doctor immediately: cough, coughing up bloody mucus, weight loss, loss of muscle tone, or fever.

-Taking baricitinib may increase the risk that you will develop a lymphoma (cancer that begins in the cells that fight infection) or other types of cancers.
+Taking baricitinib may increase the risk that you will develop a lymphoma (cancer that begins in the cells that fight infection) or other types of cancers, including lung cancer and skin cancer.
 Tell your doctor if you have or have ever had any type of cancer.
+Also tell your doctor if you smoke or if you have ever smoked.

 Keep all appointments with your doctor and the laboratory.
 Your doctor may order certain tests to check your body's response to baricitinib.